HasanCan6241/AIVideoSummarizer/README.md

 - **MoviePy**: Extracts audio and text from videos.
 - **Transformers**: Leverages HuggingFace's transformer models for summarization.
 - **youtube_transcript_api**: Extracts transcripts from YouTube videos.

-## 🚀 Project Goals
-The main objective of this project is to make **video content more accessible** and **easy to consume** by providing users with **summaries** of lengthy videos.
-Whether users need quick insights from a YouTube video or want to condense the information from their own media, this tool simplifies the process through automation and machine learning.

 ## 💼 Benefits to Users
 - **Saves Time**: Instantly extract summaries from lengthy videos, allowing users to focus on key insights.